hirscheylab/ptm2019/README.md

 # NCB2019

-This is a code repository for accompanying the invited review on reactive activate carbon species, protein modifications, and carbon stress for NCB.
+This is a code repository for accompanying the invited review on reactive activated carbon species, protein modifications, and carbon stress for NCB.
 Here you will find:
-1. The R Markdown file: When you execute code within the notebook, the results appear beneath.
+1. The code: When you execute the code within the R Markdown file called ptm.Rmd, the results appear beneath.
-2. The data directory: this contains the raw data for executing the code
+2. The R project file: this small file contains the settings for the project
-3. The output directory: this contains the figures and .csv files from code execution
+3. The data directory: this dir the raw data for executing the code.
+See notes with the Rmd for more details.